Immigration Resources

 adult education for latina women

-Adelante Mujeres offers Latina women and their families in Washington County holistic programs and the tools to achieve self-determination in the areas of education, leadership training, and enterprise.
-Their Adult Education Program works to empower Latina women through GED classes, English language development, healing, health, and leadership classes.
+Adelante Mujeres supports Latina women and their families in Washington County with education, leadership training, and business development.
+Their Adult Education Program offers GED classes, English language learning, health and wellness support, and leadership training.

 housing support

-Hacienda Community Development provides affordable housing for low-income families, home ownership education and support, and housing counseling to families at risk of foreclosure.
+Hacienda Community Development provides affordable housing, home ownership education, and support for families at risk of foreclosure.

 social services

-Centro Cultural provides a wide range of services to the Latinx community in Washington County, including senior services, food boxes, housing support, and career coaching through the Prosperidad program.
+Centro Cultural serves the Latinx community in Washington County with services like senior support, food boxes, housing assistance, and career coaching through the Prosperidad program.

 community-led education

-The Immigrant and Refugee Community Organization (IRCO) supports immigrants and refugees through programming, outreach, and education.
-Programs include career training and education, family and children programming, and interpretation and translation services.
+The Immigrant and Refugee Community Organization (IRCO) supports immigrants and refugees with career training, education, family programs, and interpretation services.

 refugee support group

-The Portland Refugee Support Group empowers refugees through social support and education, providing financial aid, medical navigation, and community building events.
+The Portland Refugee Support Group provides social support, financial aid, medical navigation, and community-building events for refugees.

 Families and Children